PostHog/posthog.com/contents/blog/posthog-vs-growthbook.md

 </table>
 </div>

-- **Targeting:** GrowthBooks custom targeting with attributes needs to be set every session and defined in-app before use.
+- **Targeting:** GrowthBook's custom targeting using attributes must be set every session and defined in-app before use.
 It's also only available on the paid Pro plan.
 PostHog automatically sets its equivalent ([properties](/docs/getting-started/user-properties)) on users.
 You don’t need to pre-define them and unlimited custom values are free.

 - **[Bootstrapping](/docs/feature-flags/bootstrapping):** PostHog’s JavaScript web SDK enables you to pass flags directly from the backend before the app loads.
 This ensures they're available immediately and prevents flickering.
 GrowthBook instead recommends moving the A/B test or flag logic earlier in the page load (server-side) to prevent this.